 - Indigenous Performing Arts Alliance (IPAA) is a multifaceted organization with geographically and artistically diverse Indigenous performing artists, arts organizations and our allies.

 - National Indigenous Media Arts Coalition’s (NIMAC) priority is to support, promote, and advocate for Indigenous media artists and arts organizations within the context of Canadian media arts practices.
 NIMAC is a permanent region within the structure of the Independent Media Arts Alliance (IMAA) – a non-profit national organization working to advance the media arts community in Canada and representing 80+ independent media arts organizations across the country.
 NIMAC acts as the Indigenous arm of the IMAA.

 - Diversité Artistique à Montréal (DAM) - services offered only in French.
-DAM offers career counseling for organizations, and supports and provides tools to its members in areas that include pairing cultural diversity with the company's values, practices and strategy.
+DAM offers career counseling for organizations and provides tools to its members in areas that include pairing cultural diversity with the company's values, practices, and strategy.

 - Cultural Pluralism in the Arts Movement Ontario (CPAMO) - CPAMO is a movement that works with Indigenous and racialized artists residing and working in Ontario and seeks opportunities for them within communities as well as with arts organizations.